PPindel/blackjack-game/README.md

     ![image](https://user-images.githubusercontent.com/114284732/206769154-a6df8ff6-d40f-4813-9ae2-c5f67ae07c60.png)

 ## Future Features
-The plan for the next updates is to add virtual currency and implement betting system for each deal.
+The plan for the next updates is to add virtual currency and implement a betting system for each deal.

 # Testing
 The site was tested in 4 browsers for Windows PC - Chrome, Firefox, Edge, and Opera.
 No issues were detected.
 Safari browser test passed - no issues detected.
 Mobile browsers tested - Chrome, Firefox, Samsung browser - no issues detected.
 The site is fully responsive for every size device.
-My friends helped me a lot with game testing so I can assure that the current version is free of bugs, responsive, and it's a lot of fun to play.
+My friends helped me a lot with game testing so I can assure you that the current version is free of bugs, responsive, and it's a lot of fun to play.

 ## Validation Testing
 ### CSS Validation
-No errors found in style.css file:
+No errors were found in the style.css file:
 ![image](https://user-images.githubusercontent.com/114284732/206774422-d756cce1-387f-474b-bdf0-787850aef845.png)

 ### HTML Validation
-No errors in index.html file:
+No errors in the index.html file:
 ![image](https://user-images.githubusercontent.com/114284732/206774814-4e8872a2-edce-4ae7-952a-26f9eb1be7bb.png)

-No errors in 404.html file:
+No errors in the 404.html file:
 ![image](https://user-images.githubusercontent.com/114284732/206775026-74de4ed1-67b4-48c4-b19c-048db28444cf.png)

 ### Javascript Validation
-No errors in JS files (script.js and constants.js combined together):
+No errors in JS files (script.js and constants.js combined):
 ![image](https://user-images.githubusercontent.com/114284732/206775994-9b1b0249-6386-485f-bb50-06617539817c.png)

 ## Compatibility and Responsive Testing